jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### Declutter Your Code!

-See, the doc comments are placed with the code, and it can get quite crowded with them.
+See, the doc comments are put in the code, and it can get quite crowded with them.

-I couldn't even give a good example of that: it'd overpower this very post as much as it'd overpower your code.
+I couldn't even give a good example: it'd overpower this very article just as it'd overpower your code.
 Here's a bad example anyway:

 ```cs
 /// <summary>